vuejs-translations/docs-cs/src/guide/scaling-up/ssr.md

    1. Use `v-if` + `onMounted` to render the part that depends on random values only on the client.
 Your framework may also have built-in features to make this easier, for example the `<ClientOnly>` component in VitePress.

-   2. Use a random number generator library that supports generating with seeds, and guarantee the server run and the client run are using the same seed (e.g. by including the seed in serialized state and retrieving it on the client).
+   2. Use a random number generator library that supports generating with seeds, and guarantee the server run and the client run are using the same seed (např. by including the seed in serialized state and retrieving it on the client).

 3. The server and the client are in different time zones.
 Sometimes, we may want to convert a timestamp into the user's local time.
 However, the timezone during the server run and the timezone during the client run are not always the same, and we may not reliably know the user's timezone during the server run.
 In such cases, the local time conversion should also be performed as a client-only operation.